gbdev/pandocs/src/Timer_Obscure_Behaviour.md

 TMA is a latch.
 As soon as it is written, the output shows that value.
 That explains that when TMA is written and TIMA is being incremented, the value written to TMA is also written to TIMA.
-It doesnt affect the IF flag, though.
+It doesn't affect the IF flag though.